The Dynamics of Compact Laser Pulses: Introduction

-The quanta associated with plane {\it time-harmonic} electromagnetic fields offer ideal discrete two-state systems (photons) that are routinely used as controllable qubits in information science.
+The quanta associated with {\it plane time-harmonic} electromagnetic fields in vacuo provide ideal discrete two-state systems (photons) that are routinely used as controllable qubits in information science.
 Three-level bosonic quantum systems composed of two photons in the same spatial and temporal configuration have also been contemplated \cite{klimov2003qutrit} in attempts to construct more efficient quantum gates for quantum communication.
-If one regards a free propagating classical single-cycle (therefore non-time-harmonic) laser pulse in vacuo as a spatially compact classical electromagnetic configuration with definite energy $\J$ and temporal width $T_0$ one expects that when $\J T_0 \sim \hbar$ its dynamical evolution should be controlled by a quantum Hamiltonian rather than a classical one \cite{ziolkowski1995ultrafast}.
-Such quantized collective states could then be entangled with other quantized pulses or free photon states and their interaction with classical or quantized states of electrically neutral continua (e.g. optically inhomogeneous and anisotropic dielectrics or plasmas) or charged matter (e.g. trapped ions \cite{klimov2003qutrit}) may be worthy of investigation for technological applications.
+If one regards a free propagating classical single-cycle (therefore non-time-harmonic) laser pulse in vacuo as a spatially compact classical electromagnetic configuration with definite energy ${\cal{E}}$ and temporal width $t_0$, one expects that when ${\cal{E}} t_0 \lesssim \hbar$ its dynamical evolution, in both vacuo and material media, should be controlled by an effective quantum Hamiltonian, rather than a classical one as is done in \cite{ziolkowski1995ultrafast}.
+Such quantized collective states could then be entangled with other quantized pulses or free photon states and their interaction with classical or quantized states of electrically neutral continua (e.g. optically inhomogeneous and anisotropic dielectrics or plasmas) or charged matter (e.g. trapped ions \cite{klimov2003qutrit}) may be worthy of investigation for technological applications such as quantum computing and encryption.